 Yoongi joined BigHit when he went through their “Hit It” audition process in August 2010, finishing second to rapper i11evn.
 Both were signed on by BigHit as official members of BTS and Yoongi moved to Seoul on November 7, 2010.

-Unlike several of the other members, Yoongi did not get much support from his family in his pre-debut days, and that meant that money was a problem.
-Although it was forbidden by the company, he took a part-time job as a bicycle delivery boy after moving to Seoul so he could afford his school fees.
+Unlike most of the other members, Yoongi did not get much support from his family in his pre-debut days, and that meant that money was a problem.
+Although it was forbidden by the company, he took a part-time job as a scooter delivery boy after moving to Seoul so he could afford his school fees.
 It was while delivering items in early 2012 that he was hit by a car, which caused a major and lasting injury to his left shoulder; it didn’t help that since he wasn’t supposed to be working, he told everyone he’d fallen down some stairs and downplayed the extent of the damage.

 Further damage to the ligaments in his shoulder was found in 2019 and November 2020, he finally underwent surgery to repair his shoulder.
 After missing several performances in late 2020/early 2021, he returned to the line up and is now fully healed and recovered, although he did say in a vLive that his mobility in that shoulder will never be 100%.